 Unlike the sequels to movies, I hope that part two of last year’s Energy and Calm post will continue to strengthen your understanding of how our brains naturally learn, think, and behave.
-So let’s return to the calming yet energizing zone of focused attention practices and brain breaks, a place that would greatly benefit students -- and their teachers -- when revisited frequently.
+So let’s return to the calming yet energizing zone of focused attention practices and brain breaks, a place that greatly benefits students—and their teachers—when revisited frequently.

 Focused Attention Practices

-The brain responds to what we imagine as if it is an actual event.
-Feeling safe, peaceful, and connected with others are states of mind that can generate positive emotion and ease in critical thinking and problem solving.
+3. Visualization: Feeling safe, peaceful, and connected with others can generate positive emotion and ease in critical thinking and problem-solving.
 In our focused attention practices, we quiet the brain with safe place visualizations.
 The students sit quietly, closing their eyes as we verbally walk them into their favorite imaginative place.
 We then direct them to envision the sights, sounds, colors, and feel of their own safe place.
 They can invite anyone they choose to be with them, or they can rest and enjoy this space on their own.
 This has been the favorite focused attention exercise of the students who practice this skill.

-For two minutes, students close their eyes and listen for all the sounds around them.
-Once they have identified a sound, they capture it in their own way, such as envisioning a box around it or placing an imaginary x on it.
+4. Sound: For two minutes, have students close their eyes and listen for all the sounds around them.
+Once they have identified a sound, they capture it in their own way, such as envisioning a box around it or placing an imaginary X on it.
 Students then share and compare the sounds that they heard and captured.

-- For 30 seconds, count as fast you can, replacing every third number with the word “pop!”
-Then your partner begins counting, and on every sixth number, he says "gotcha!”
+5. For 30 seconds, count as fast you can, replacing every third number with the word “pop!”
+Then your partner begins counting, and on every sixth number, he says, “gotcha!”

-- Place a pair of shoes on a table at the front of the class.
-Students will have one minute to describe what it might be like to walk in those shoes.
-The owner could be someone who angers or scares the student, or someone whom she simply has a hard time understanding.
+6. The teachers places a pair of shoes on a table at the front of the class.
+Students imagine who owns the shoes and take one minute to describe what it might be like to walk in those shoes.
+The owner could be someone who angers or scares students, or someone whom they simply have a hard time understanding.

 Priming the brain for learning and positive emotion is critical for continued social, emotional, and cognitive development in our students’ lives.
-Brain states that invite novelty and quiet are instrumental to students' brain health and knowledge acquisition as we work through these practices and incorporate them into our day.
+Brain states that invite novelty and quiet are instrumental to their brain health and knowledge acquisition, so we work through these practices and incorporate them into our day.